ryansoup001/ryansoup001/README.md

 - 👋 Hi, I’m Ryan Stephens
 - 👀 I’m a Computer Science Major at the University of Houston - Main Campus.
-- 🌱 I’m currently learning API and then plan to look over React and React Native.
+- 🌱 I’m currently learning about API's and webpages.
 - 📫 My email is rrrstephens1212@gmail.com for any business inquires.